 kibana.ymlfile.
 If these settings are omitted, Kibana uses the

-If X-Pack security is enabled on the monitoring cluster, configure Kibana to encrypt communications between the Kibana server and the monitoring cluster.
-Specify the
+- (Optional) Configure Kibana to encrypt communications between the Kibana server and the monitoring cluster.
+See Encrypting communications.

-If you have permission to turn on data collection and there is data in the cluster, Kibana displays the monitoring dashboards.
 You’ll see cluster alerts that require your attention and a summary of the available monitoring metrics for Elasticsearch, Logstash, Kibana, and Beats.
 To view additional information, click the Overview, Nodes, Indices, or Instances links.
+See Stack Monitoring.